Setting up your first webhook

 .
 This is used for security to validate that the requests you receive are from MTA.

-MTA will generate a SHA-256 HMAC signature using the request body and the secret
+MTA will generate a signature using the request body and the secret

 .
 This is set as a X-Signature